gaba-tope/gaba-tope.github.io/about.md

 I'm in the midst of a two-year hiatus from my school life, fulfilling my commitment to mandatory national service.

 ### Field of Interests
-- Now on a quest to uncover what truly captivates and enthralls me.
+- Now on a quest to uncover what truly captivates me.
 - Among the diverse fields, I found myself fascinated to neurobiology.
 Learning how nervous system works at a molecular and cellular level is highly intriguing.
 - I am keen to comprehend the mathematical principles underlying statistical estimation and hypothesis testing.